Close

 Saving water is one way you can play your part in helping to make the hosepipe ban as short as possible.
 Even if you are not living in an area covered by the ban, saving water is also a way you can save yourself money on your bills and have a positive impact on the environment.
 Take a look at our top tips for saving water at home

-South West Water also have a number of free water saving products you can make use of.
-You can order products here
+South West Water also have a number of free water saving products you can make use of

 Water safety